gotchoices/MyCHIPs/doc/Protocol.md

 ![use-cons](uml/use-cons.svg)

-In the case of lift chits, validating signatures will normally propagate in the clockwise (downstream) direction.
+In the case of lift chits, validating signatures will normally propagate around the lift circuit in the clockwise (downstream) direction.
 That means the foil holder on any given tally will get the signature before the stock holder.
 As they attempt to reach consensus on chit order, the signature will naturally get shared.